 How to build a better performance appraisal system

-The evidence from biology, economics and psychology converges: improvement is
+Biology, economics and psychology converge here: improvement is fundamental to

-that feedback is fundamental to survival.
+survival, and feedback is fundamental to improvement.
 Without feedback, survival is

 My name is Archer North.
-I am the Chief Social Engineer at ANPAS.
-My roots lie in psychology, statistics and software.
-After working in human resources, I ventured out alone.
-I secured clients such as Shell Australia and the Victoria Police.
+My roots are in psychology, statistics and software.
+After working in human resources, I ventured alone.
+I enjoyed clients such as Shell Australia and the Victoria Police.
 From them, I learned that performance appraisal was an endeavour shot through with fear and loathing.
-There were many questions and few answers.
-There was serious academic research underway in the early 1990s on the effectiveness of feedback, but the results were largely unknown to most people.
-(They still seem mostly unknown even in 2016.)
-I started a blog about the subject at performance-appraisal.com.
-There I published a performance appraisal system called the Archer North Performance Appraisal System, or ANPAS for short, in 1998.

-I've spent the better part of my life trying to improve performance appraisal.
-But as I draw near the dag end of my career and look back, I am aghast.
 Performance appraisal is a horror in many places.
 Consider this item from the New York Times: "Only one in ten CEOs believe in the effectiveness of performance appraisal."
 Good grief.
-One in ten.
-Don't get me wrong.
-I'm not doubting the Times.
-The real question is why so many CEOs feel this way.
-The theory of feedback as a performance modifier is empirically sound.
-Feedback is linked to measurable improvements in performance.
+But one in ten.
+The question is why so many CEOs feel this way.
+The theory of feedback as a performance modifier is sound.
+Feedback is linked to emprical improvements in performance.
 A meta-analysis of 3,000 studies linked performance appraisal to an average improvement of 0.4 standard deviations.
-In some cases the benefit was a full sigma - one standard deviation of improvement.1 If we were talking about IQ scores here (and we're not, but allow me to make a comparison) a gain like that is the difference between a classroom of students with a 'B' average and one with an 'A' average, all else being equal.
-Is there a CEO in the world who would turn their back on this kind of advantage?
-Yes, most of them it seems.
+In some cases the benefit was a full deviation of performance.1

 1. Kluger, A.N. & DeNisi, A. (1996) The effects of feedback interventions on performance, Psychological Bulletin, Vol 119, No 2, 254-284